When can I start?

 You can start today!
 We offer classes seven days a week — simply find a class that meets your schedule and skill level.
 There is no need to pre-register or make a reservation.

-Plan to arrive about 15 minutes prior to the start of class to complete the New Student Registration Form or print the form and complete prior to class.
+Plan to arrive about 15 minutes prior to the start of class to complete the New Student Registration Form.

 Bring a yoga mat with you (or rentals are available for $2/day), plan to practice barefoot and wear comfortable exercise clothing.